Inhakki/rogue/README.md

 # Rogue

-Rogue is a lightweight library of fast, un-opinionated modules.
-The javascript in this library does NOT make any assumptions about CSS styling.
+Rogue is a an extremely flexible and lightweight library of fast, un-opinionated modules that make building web apps a breeze.
-In fact, the CSS for each module is totally up to you.
-The library only provides the javascript logic that is necessary for your module and gets out of your way, making it lightweight, scalable and flexible when implementing.
+The modules and tools in this library do NOT make any assumptions about how you want to use them and only provides javascript logic that is necessary to save you time and then gets out of your way.

 This library is built using native vanilla javascript.
 This means things will process a lot faster than other front-end libraries like jQuery and Dojo and contain a lot less bloat.
 It also supports IE9+ and all modern browsers (including mobile).

 ## Installation